fuel-infrastructure/fuel-sequencer/scripts/validator_location/README.md

 # Cosmos SDK Validator Location Scanner

-Determines the geographic location of the top 66.7% of validators (by voting power) in a Cosmos SDK network using multiple geolocation sources for reliability.
+Determines the geographic location of the top N% of validators (by voting power, default 66.7%) in a Cosmos SDK network using multiple geolocation sources for reliability.

 ## Why Multiple Sources?